rhobs/configuration/docs/sop/observatorium.md

 ### Impact

-SLO breach for ingesting and/or querying data.
+SLO breach or complete outage for ingesting and/or querying data.
+For users this is means that the service as being unavailable due to returning too many errors.

 ### Summary

-The observatorium gateway or the thanos receiver/qerier have returned too many http errors when processing a request.
+For the set availability guarantees the observatorium gateway or the thanos receiver/qerier are returning too many http errors when processing requests.

 ### Severity